RyArnz/csc494-smart-media-server/README.md

 ## Project Evidence

-The repository includes screenshots, notes, slides, scripts, monitoring configuration, and a demo video.
+The repository includes screenshots, notes, slides, and a demo video.

 ## Screenshots